Master of Science in Epidemiology

 You are here:

-- Post-graduate Master's degree programs are designed for students with qualified professional experience.
+- Target group: Postgraduate Master's programs are designed for students with qualified professional experience.

-- The program is offered in a full-time or part-time format.
-Full-time students complete the program in 2 semesters (12 months).
-Part-time students can complete the program over the course of 4 semesters (2 years).
-An individual course plan can also be developed to fit your personal schedule.
+- Mode of study: The program is offered in a full-time or part-time format.
+Full-time students complete the program in two semesters (12 months).
+Part-time students can complete the program in four semesters (2 years).
+An individualized course plan can also be developed to fit your personal schedule, i.e. the program can also be completed in three or more than four semesters.

-- The program is an accredited academic program and is evaluated regularly.
+- Accreditation: The program is an accredited academic program and is regularly evaluated.
 The academic degree awarded is MSc - Master of Science.

 Structure of the MSc Epidemiology